jonvis23/dsc-phase-1-project/README.md

 - It is beneficial to determine whether the total gross income of a genre increases proportionally if the production, development, marketing, and advertising budgets of the movie are increased.
 This can help in predicting the profits based on the budget.
 - Other than theatrical earnings, there are other sources of revenue for studios such as home entertainment sales and rentals, television rights, product placement fees and streaming services.
 It would be important to collect data about these sources of revenue and compare them to the revenue from the theatre earnings.

-##  For More Information
-See the full analysis in the [Jupyter Notebook](https://github.com/Scholarchep/Analysis-for-a-Microsoft-New-Movie-Studio/blob/master/student.ipynb) or review this [presentation](https://github.com/Scholarchep/Analysis-for-a-Microsoft-New-Movie-Studio/blob/master/presentation.pdf).
-For additional information, contact Scholar Chepkirui at scholarchepkirui@gmail.com

 ## Repository Structure